TimeWarpEngineering/timewarp-state/Source/TimeWarp.State.Plus/Features/IdleTimer/README.md

         switch (notification.TimerName)
         {
-            case "WarningTimer":
+            case "ActivityWarningTimer":
-                // Show a warning to the user
+                // Show a warning to the user about impending session expiration break;
+            case "SessionExpirationTimer":
+                // End the user's session
                 break;
-            case "LogoutTimer":
-                // Log out the user
-                break;
-            case "AutoSaveTimer":
+            case "PeriodicBackupTimer":
-                // Perform auto-save
+                // Perform a periodic backup
                 // Note: This timer doesn't reset on activity, so it will fire regularly break;
         }